Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Model and Test

-A common response to serial correlation in $\ve u_t$ is to adopt GLS-type procedures that model and remove the error dynamics.
-Such procedures do not, by themselves, resolve the endogeneity problem highlighted above when $\ex[\ve X_t\ve u_t]\neq\ve 0$; nevertheless, they remain the workhorse approach in empirical time-series regressions and provide a useful benchmark.
-In practice, one typically proceeds in two steps: (i) estimate \eqref{eq_2.2_re} by OLS and obtain residuals $\{\widehat{\ve u}_t^{OLS}\}$, and (ii) fit a finite-order VAR model to the residual vector process, apply the \citetapos{cochrane1949als} transformation, and obtain an estimator (hereafter, the CO-type estimators).
-In multiple-equation models, \citet{nagakura2024cot} propose a CO-type estimator.
+A common response to serial correlation in $\ve{u}_t$ is to adopt feasible GLS-type procedures that model and remove the error dynamics.
+However, although such procedures can address serial correlation under appropriate orthogonality conditions, they do not by themselves resolve the endogeneity problem highlighted above when $\ex[\ve{X}_t\ve{u}_t]\neq\ve{0}$.
+In particular, when the first-step OLS estimator is inconsistent, the resulting residuals do not consistently recover the true disturbance process, so subsequent GLS transformations based on those residuals need not restore consistency.
+Nevertheless, such procedures remain a standard workhorse in empirical time-series regressions.

+In practice, these methods are typically implemented in two steps.
+First, one estimates \eqref{eq_2.2_re} by OLS and obtains residuals $\{\widehat{\ve{u}}_t^{OLS}\}$.
+Second, one fits a finite-order model for the residual dynamics (for example, equation-by-equation AR($p$) models, or a vector autoregression for the residual process), applies the \citetapos{cochrane1949als} quasi-differencing transformation based on the estimated lag polynomial, and then computes a feasible GLS estimator.
+We refer to such estimators as CO-type estimators.
+In the multiple-equation setting, \citet{nagakura2024cot} develop a multivariate CO-type estimator in which the disturbance vector is modeled as a VAR($p$) process.